dvln/out/README.md

    to receive logging data at the right output thresholds and such.

 # Current status
-This is now stabilizing.
-Currently 'out' is at a "v0.8.0" level (semantic versioning v2).
-Not fully stable until v1.0.0 so keep that in mind and fork it if you're using it (or vendor it).
-Expect v1.0.0 around early 2016 after I get some more use and input.
+This has been fairly stable for about two years now.
+It is used internally at a company I have worked at for a couple of years within a number of active daemons and tools in use there.
 Feel free to fork, send pull requests or file issues.

+The current version is v0.9.0.
+It is stable but I expect some changes to come that will likely break API's with changes focused around the detailed error part of the package (the rest likely will not change near term).
+For detailed errors, I'm thinking a sub-dir that is a separate package, effectivley (one would have to import it to use it, its use would remain totally optional).
+Beyond that probably some API tweaks to things like 'NewErr()' and 'NewErrf()' so that NewErr more closely aligns with NewErrf in how the error code parameter is handled (up-front, non-optional, allow 0 if code is not desired when using the package, will not show the code in that case).
+Anyhow, once these detailed error changes are done it'll likely get shifted to v1.0.0 at that time.
+Should be stable.

-Note: I've tried to use mutexes and atomic operations to protect the data so it can be used concurrently but take that with a grain of salt as it's not heavily tested in this area yet (yes, it passes race testing).
+As above, this package uses mutexes and atomic operations to protect the data so it can be used concurrently but, as with any concurrent activities, some scenarios might have been missed!
+This package has been in use for 2 years now and has been stable (far more "stable" than our "stable genius" leader, I believe).
+Regardless, YMMV so give it a try before adopting fully.

-I wrote this for use in [dvln](http://github.com/dvln/dvln).
-Yeah, doesn't really exist yet but we shall see if I can change that (but one can see this package in use in that and packages it depends upon).
-It's targeted towards nested multi-pkg multi-scm development line and workspace management (not necessarily for Go workspaces but could be used for that as well)... what could go wrong? ;)
+I wrote this for use in [dvln](http://github.com/dvln/dvln) originally, but ended up getting a contract before I could wrap that up.
+Anyhow, I've used it internally on that contract for a number of tools and daemons successfully and continue to try and keep this version safe and stable.

 Thanks again to the Go authors and various others like spf13, Dropbox and countless others authors with open code that I have gleaned ideas and code from to generate this package.

+Note that there are many of powerful log packages out there so if you have no need for fancy independent dual stream control (along with some of the other features) then using a key/val based logger can be very powerful.
+See loggers such as that from gokit and error packages like the one from Dave Cheney or Dropbox, amongst others.